SFULibrary/islandora_doi_framework/README.md

 Same as for any other Drupal module.

-Note that, normally, you should enable only one module that implments each of the `hook_islandora_doi_framework_mint()` and `hook_islandora_doi_framework_persist()` submodule hooks (see below for more information on submodules).
-If multiple implememtations of these hooks exist in enabled modules, the last implementation is the one that is used.
+Note that, normally, you should enable only one module that implements each of the `hook_islandora_doi_framework_mint()` and `hook_islandora_doi_framework_persist()` submodule hooks (see below for more information on submodules).
+If multiple implementations of these hooks exist in enabled modules, the last implementation is the one that is used.

 ## Configuration